 Paradigm shifts identified

-With increased technological capabilities along with ever-growing concern over the state of the environment, the world is beginning to not only shift towards renewables, but the power over energy supplies and grids is decentralizing.
+With increased technological capabilities along with ever-growing concern over the state of the environment, the world is beginning to not only shift towards renewables, but the power over energy supplies and grids are decentralising.
 The shift has to be made but the transition is slow, and goals are hard to reach as this is a global issue.
+The impact of weather extremes will influence our daily lives, our food, the way we build homes and plan cities.

 The next big shift

 Artificial Intelligence is developing faster than the speed of light.
-From SIRI to self-driving cars, Artificial Intelligence and Machine Learning are unlocking capabilities that were unthinkable only a few years ago.
-Research estimates that AI1 will be a $47 billion market by 2020.
-Elon Musk has said that artificial intelligence is the biggest thread we face as a civilisation.
-We have to think about, and try to oversee, the implications of AI on us as human beings and our societies.
+Autonomous operating systems go beyond automation and create learning, judging and predictive ecosystems driven by data.
+Elon Musk has said that artificial intelligence is the biggest threat we face as a civilisation.
+We have to think about the future we envision and ask important questions about the implications of AI on us as human beings and our societies.